PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

     3 | 8             | Loss          |  -14
     4 | 16            | Win           |   +2

 At the end of these 4 rounds, even after losing 3 times and only winning once, you are still 2 points in the plus, i.e. winning 2 points.
 With this strategy, no matter how many times you lose in a row, as long as you keep doubling your bets, you will evenentually win back everything, plus your starting bet.
 This means if you start with e.g. 8 points, you will eventually win 8 points.

+NOTE: At this point it seems like

 But here comes the catch: this strategy assumes that you can keep doubling your bet infinitly.
 Unfortuantly, noone has an endless amount of money, which means the strategy has a major flaw.
 Let's chack what the chances of winning anyway are.

-Let's assume you are playing on a roulette gambling site.
+Let's assume I am playing on a roulette gambling site.
 First, I'll create a list of all the probabilities  we know of.

 Event | Probability
 ----- | -------------